nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: findn KEYWORD [MORE_KEYWORDS]

 * The search is case-insensitive.
-E.g. `google` will match `Google`
+E.g. `google` will match `Google`.
 * The order of keywords does not matter.
-E.g. `Bytedance Tiktok` will match `Tiktok Bytedance`
+E.g. `Bytedance Tiktok` will match `Tiktok Bytedance`.
 * Only full words will be matched.
-E.g. `Goog` will not match `Google`
+E.g. `Goog` will not match `Google`.
 * Internship applications with company name matching at least one keyword will be returned.
+E.g. `findn google tech` will match `Google` and `Gov tech`.

 Example of usage:
 * `findn Google`